FREE standard shipping on orders $75 or more!

 Clothes and Comfort Items

 Bring familiar clothes your toddler likes to wear, plus layers for changing weather.
+Packing extra outfits for unexpected spills is easier when everything has a designated place.
 Include a blanket or stuffed animal that helps with sleep and transitions.
 Having something familiar nearby makes new environments feel safer.
 If your child is used to a sleep sack, pack that too—anything that signals routine can help them settle faster in a new place.

 Snacks and Meals